 One thing to watch: If an installer only offers one financing partner, ask why.
 Limited options often signal incentives that may not align with your best outcome.

-Installation warranties and guarantees: read past the headline
+Installation warranties: read past the headline

 Many homeowners hear “25-year warranty” and stop there.
 That number often refers to the manufacturer’s equipment warranty, not what the installer guarantees.